- Field Sobriety Test

 SEATTLE CRIMINAL DEFENSE LAWYERS WITH MORE THAN 45 YEARS OF COMBINED EXPERIENCE

 If you are currently facing allegations for domestic violence, be aware that law enforcement officers, prosecutors, and courts in Washington taking these matters extremely serious.
 Whether you are in need of experienced criminal defense, assistance with modifying a protecting order, or representation in matters relating to a violation of a protection order, our firm's legal team has the experience and resources needed to protect your rights and future.
-Contact a Seattle criminal defense attorney from Baker, Lewis, Schwisow & Laws, PLLC to learn more about your case.
+Contact a Seattle criminal defense attorney from Lewis & Laws, PLLC to learn more about your case.